Braddock: Missing in Action III: Development

 Norris had a long-term deal with Cannon Films.
 They were in financial trouble and wanted a new Missing in Action film.

-Norris says that he was not interested in doing a third film until his brother Aaron told him about the Amerasian children: "In Vietnam there are 15,000 Amerasian children who are trapped there, considered outcasts, living a strictly non-existent life.
-So I started reading up on the subject and got emotionally involved".
+On the development of the film, Norris said "When Cannon asked me about doing a trilogy of 'MIA,' I replied, 'What else can I do?'
+I really wasn't interested in doing a third one.
+Then my brother, Aaron, said, 'Have you been reading about the Amerasian children?'
+He started telling me that in Vietnam there are 15,000 Amerasian children who are trapped there, considered outcasts, living a strictly non- existent life.
+So I started reading up on the subject and got emotionally involved.
+James Bruner and I began writing this story about an officer in the Vietnam War whose wife was presumed killed when their home was blown up during the fall of Saigon.
+The officer is wounded and shipped out.
+Twelve years later, he learns that his wife is still alive and he has a old son.
+The rest of the movie concerns his efforts to them out of the get country."

 Norris was particularly affected by a segment he saw on the ABC TV show 20/20: "An American soldier fell in love over there in Vietnam, but the Army wouldn't let him marry her.
 He went back and tried to get her over because he knew she was pregnant.
 Finally, she had the baby over there and died.
 So the next 14 years he spent trying to locate (the child) and get him out of the country.
 But finally he did it, and there were tears and everything then.
 It really hit you".
-Norris wrote the script with James Bruner.